vstinner/misc/cpython/pep-core_dev_process.rst

-I consider that newcomers become automatically contributors as soon as they post their first comment on the bug tracker, comment on a pull request, or a pull request.
+I consider that newcomers become automatically contributors as soon as they post their first comment on the bug tracker, comment on a pull a request, or a pull request.

-Their is no manual validation, nor additional privilege.
+There is no manual validation, nor additional privilege.
 It's just a thin distinction with a newcomer.

 At this step, it becomes interesting to start reading the `Python